bemud77/albertakhim/README.md

 I am a recent graduate in Cybersecurity with extensive experience in hardware and software computer management.
 I have a profound interest in technology and a strong dedication to solving complex problems.

 ## Objective
 As an experienced IT System Administrator, my journey in computer science has fueled a passion for cybersecurity.
-I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst, Vulnerability Analyst, Information system security Analyst, Cybersecurity Analyst

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|